 |The Old House||(059) 087-3284||La Croisade, 2.6 mi.
 East of Central St. Martin|

-If you like to explore the historical roots of foreign countries, you might want to visit one or two of these historical attractions while on vacation in St. Martin.
+If you like to immerse yourself in the historical roots of an unfamiliar place, you might want to visit a few of these historical sites during your time in St. Martin.

 Mount Vernon Plantation: While it may not seem like much now, it was fields like Mount Vernon Plantation that gave St. Martin its wealth during the colonial and early independence eras of its history.
 This historical park will give visitors a unique insight into the production of sugar, rum, and the harvest of numerous spices.

-Be sure to look through the following chart for more information on historical sites in the area.
+Be sure to look at the following table for more information about historic sites in St. Martin.

 |Border Obelisk||--||Marigot, 1.8 mi.
 South West of Central St. Martin|